elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 2 – Step 18.
 Assembling the Top Lid](http://www.support.modix3d.com/top-lid-top-cover/)
 * Fast, easy assembly, though the instructions are not as thorough as before.
 * The count of screws in the Modix instructions is not accurate.
+The Modix instructions for this step include at least some of the parts in Part 2 Step 19.
 * The bottom lip of the back lid plate overlaps witht he back plate of the enclosure.
 Perhaps this is evidence of improper installation...
 <center>
 <table>